The Flash (1990 TV series): Home media

-Other media

-Comic book

-A comic book tie-in special based on the TV series was published by DC Comics in 1991 titled The Flash TV Special #1, running at 76 pages.
-It features two stories, one written by John Byrne with art by Javier Saltares, and the second written by then-writer of the ongoing Flash (vol. 2) title, Mark Waid featuring a thief Kid Flash; plus a behind-the-scenes look on the making of the TV series with photos.

-Video game

-A video game was released for Game Boy in 1991 by THQ, and was based on the TV series.
-It was released in the US and had a password system.
-A second game was programmed by Probe Entertainment and released only in Europe for the Master System in 1993.
+Some episodes of the series were edited into feature-length films and released on VHS: The Flash, consisting of the 2-hour pilot episode; The Flash II: Revenge of the Trickster, consisting of the episodes "The Trickster" and "The Trial of the Trickster"; and The Flash III: Deadly Nightshade (1991), consisting of the episodes "Ghost in the Machine" and "The Deadly Nightshade" (this third feature-length film was only released in Region 2 PAL areas).
+An extended version of the pilot episode was released on laser-disc.

+The first ever DVD release of the show was the second episode, "Out of Control", which was released as a bonus disc under the Warner Bros.
+Television Commemorative DVD Volume 9: The Flash, part of a promotional DVD series designed to promote 50 years of Warner Bros.
+Television and to promote other TV shows that were not yet released on DVD.
+It was included with the DVD release of the fourth season set of Smallville in 2005 in North America.
+The entire series was released on DVD in January 2006.

+The series was released on Blu-ray in June 2024 and features brand new 1080p HD masters, created from 4K scans of the original camera negatives.

 Arrowverse

 The 2014 television series, The Flash, features several references to the 1990 series.
 John Wesley Shipp plays the recurring role of Barry Allen's father, Henry Allen, and Amanda Pays once again portrays a character named Dr. Tina McGee.
 Shipp eventually portrays the Earth-3 version of Henry Allen, Jay Garrick / Flash.
-Regarding the difference in his portrayal of Garrick over Allen, Shipp "figured Jay is my version of Barry" from the 1990 series, adding, "I went back and I watched a couple of episodes of the 1990/91 version to kind of remind myself what I did.
+Regarding the difference in his portrayal of Garrick over Allen, Shipp "figured Jay is my version of Barry" from the 1990 series, adding: "I went back and I watched a couple of episodes of the 1990/91 version to kind of remind myself what I did.
 [Jay] is much more reminiscent of my Barry Allen from 25 years ago than my Henry Allen.
 I went back and I was amazed how much attitude my Barry Allen had in some situations.
-I went back and I picked up that thread and I brought it forward 25 years, and tried to weave it in."
+I went back and I picked up that thread and I brought it forward 25 years, and tried to weave it in".
 In "Welcome to Earth-2", as Barry, Cisco Ramon and Harry Wells are traveling to Earth-2, glimpses of the multiverse are seen, including an image of Shipp as the Flash from the 1990 series, implying that the series was retroactively being added to the Arrowverse-multiverse.